Visual enhancement and 3D representation for underwater scenes: a review: 3D Reconstruction for Underwater Scenes

+{ \textbf{Domain Adaptation and Robust Learning.} For reconstruction, robust learning matters because appearance shifts must be handled without breaking multi-view consistency.
+Domain adaptation, synthetic-to-real simulation, and geometry-aware self-supervision are therefore useful when they stabilize correspondence and depth across viewpoints rather than merely improving isolated views.
+Broader shared issues of data scarcity, supervision, and evaluation are discussed later in \autoref{subsec:cross_cutting_challenges} and \autoref{subsec:future_datasets_models_metrics}. }

-\paragraph{Dynamic Scene Reconstruction} Many oceanic scenes contain dynamic elements, from small fish to shifting vegetation.
-While some tasks focus on static structures (like coral reefs, ship hulls, or archaeological remains), others may explicitly aim to capture dynamic processes—e.g., ecological interactions or pipeline flow.
+\textbf{Dynamic Scene Reconstruction.} Many oceanic scenes contain dynamic elements, from small fish to shifting vegetation.
+While some tasks focus on static structures (like coral reefs, ship hulls, or archaeological remains), others may explicitly aim to capture dynamic processes--e.g., ecological interactions or pipeline flow.
 Generalizing approaches such as 4D Gaussian Splatting or dynamic NeRF to handle partial occlusions, swirling particulates, or flickering illumination remains challenging.

-\paragraph{Efficient Rendering and Interactivity} NeRF training times can be lengthy, while classical SfM can be slow or memory-intensive for large sites.
-In operational contexts—e.g., an ROV exploring a deep shipwreck—an interactive interface could provide immediate feedback on coverage or areas needing more data.
+{ \textbf{Efficient Rendering and Interactivity.} NeRF training times can be lengthy, while classical SfM can be slow or memory-intensive for large sites.
+In operational contexts--e.g., an ROV exploring a deep shipwreck--an interactive interface could provide immediate feedback on coverage or areas needing more data.
 Achieving near real-time or incremental updates for underwater 3D scenes requires optimizing every stage of the pipeline: from feature matching and bundle adjustment to volumetric or splat-based rendering.
+This also means distinguishing genuinely deployable online tools from offline post-processing pipelines: many high-performing enhancement, NeRF, and 3DGS systems remain better suited to post-dive reconstruction than to frame-by-frame robotic navigation. }

-\paragraph{Enhanced Physical Modeling} Both classical photogrammetry and neural approaches can benefit from better integration of the physical laws governing underwater light transport.
+\textbf{Enhanced Physical Modeling.} Both classical photogrammetry and neural approaches can benefit from better integration of the physical laws governing underwater light transport.
 For instance, embedding the {Jaffe-McGlamery} model \citep{mcglamery1980computer} or the {revised model} \citep{akkaynak2018revised} into cost functions might more accurately tease apart geometry from color attenuation.
 Similarly, scattering phenomena could be parameterized for each camera viewpoint based on distance or angle, significantly boosting reconstruction fidelity in murky or partially lit conditions.